An SQL text by Erland

 While this is not very difficult to write, it still makes the code more tedious.
 Teradata implements a fourth filtering clause beside ON, WHERE and HAVING, which is evaluated after SELECT and before ORDER BY.
 They call it QUALIFY.
 While QUALIFY does not bring any new query powers, it opens the possibility to make queries more concise, since the need to use nested queries is reduced.
 Therefore it would be a very welcome addition to SQL Server.

 SQL Server MVP Itzik Ben-Gan has submitted the item QUALIFY – Request for a New Filtering Clause.
-His item also includes a more detailed discussion on QUALIFY as well as examples.
+His original item also included a more detailed discussion on QUALIFY as well as examples.
+Alas, that appears to have gone lost in the transition to the new feedback site.

 This is something I do very rarely myself, but there are questions about dynamic pivot about every day on the forums, so I don't need to be convinced that there is a business case.
 What it is all about is that you want to make rows into columns for a report.
 This can easily be done with this pattern: